 Items that have a hole, a handle, etc. can easily be fixed with some ribbon.

-In some cases it is better, to have just one tier with a bigger diameter instead of making a two or three tier diaper cake.
-Then you can use the complete top for your decorations.
+In some cases it is handy to have just one tier with a bigger diameter instead of making a two or three tier diaper cake.
+Then you can use the larger top for your decorations.

 Here I have placed a cuddly mouse on top.
 To fix the mouse I have used four spoons that I squeezed right inside a diaper.
 Then I have taken some curly ribbon and have fixed it on top of the spoons and 'crossed' it in front of the cuddly mouse.
 Finally, I have curled the ribbon ends for further glamour and shine.

 This cake has 3 layers, but you can even make 4 layers if you want a bigger diameter.